Creative Artists Agency: History

 CAA's agents scrambled to deal with a strike by the Screen Actors Guild in 2008.
 In 2010, TPG Capital gained a 35% interest in the agency and pledged $500 million for investments.
 The transaction enabled acquisitions in areas such as sports and overseas operations.

 It later sold a controlling stake to TPG Capital in October 2014.
 In 2015, TPG Capital was reported to own 53% of CAA.
 CAA is co-owner with an investment bank.

 CAA has diversified into different businesses such as sports marketers and leagues and digital commerce.
 In 2014, CAA has been undergoing a transformation from relying solely on booking talent, into engineering multimedia deals worldwide.
 To this end, CAA established CAA Ventures, a venture capital fund that has supported products such as the Whisper app.

 The WGA, which in 2019 held a dispute between the top four Hollywood talent agencies (William Morris Endeavor, Creative Artists Agency, United Talent Agency and ICM Partners), on September 30, 2020, asked CAA to sell a majority stake in their Content company wiip for reaching a deal, with CAA accepting their divestment on December 16, 2020 and selling the majority of it to a South Korean studio, JTBC.

 In June 2022, nine months after it was announced that CAA would acquire ICM Partners, a deal valued at $750 million was reached between the agencies. - following the acquisition, about 425 ICM staffers and agents were slated to join CAA.
 In September 2023, French billionaire François-Henri Pinault agreed to buy a majority stake.

 On January 20, 2025, former President Joe Biden moved back to Wilmington, Delaware, after his term ended.
 He later signed with talent agency CAA to represent him in public engagements.
 CAA previously represented him from 2017 to 2020.

 In February 2025, former Vice President Kamala Harris signed with CAA for representation on speaking engagements and publishing.
+The company has signed other high-profile Democratic politicians, including former President Barack Obama, former Senator Joe Manchin and former House representative Beto O'Rourke.

+In June 2026, CAA and Integrated Media Company (an investment arm of TPG Capital) established Compound Creative Holdings to invest, operate or acquire businesses founded by online content creators.